Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Abstract

-To elucidate the current status of non-acquired immunodeficiency syndrome (AIDS)-defining malignancies in patients infected with human immunodeficiency virus (HIV), 378 HIV core hospitals in Japan were included in a questionnaire survey.
-Responses were received from 143 hospitals (response rate: 37.8%).
-In 2021, 60 patients were diagnosed with malignancies; this number was comparable to that in the previous year (69 patients in 2020).
-Based on the cumulative incidence rates, the most common malignancy was lung cancer, followed by colorectal cancer, gastric cancer, liver cancer, other hematologic tumors, anal tumors, head and neck tumors, other urologic tumors, and leukemia in descending order.
-Although the distribution of CD4 cell counts at the time of onset of malignancy showed that more patients had low CD4 cell counts, the distribution gradient of the counts was small, and some patients with high CD4 cell counts had also developed malignancies; moreover, the distribution of CD4 cell counts differed greatly from those at the time of the diagnosis of opportunistic complications.
-The most common age at the time of onset of malignancy was between 60 and 69 years.
-Approximately 75% of patients developed malignancy 1 year or more after being diagnosed with HIV infection.
+To elucidate the current status of non-acquired immunodeficiency syndrome (AIDS)-defining malignancies in patients infected with human immunodeficiency virus (HIV), a questionnaire survey was conducted in 378 HIV core hospitals.
+Responses were received from 134 hospitals (response rate: 35.4%).
+In 2022, 76 patients were diagnosed with malignancies.
+This number was almost comparable to that in the previous year (62 patients in 2021).
+Based on the cumulative incidence rates of malignancies, the most common malignancy was lung cancer, followed by colorectal cancer, gastric cancer, liver cancer, anal tumors, other hematologic tumors, head and neck tumors, other urologic tumors, pharyngolaryngeal tumors, and leukemia, in descending order.
+Although the distribution of CD4 cell counts at the onset of malignancies showed that more patients had lower CD4 cell counts, the distribution gradient of the counts was small, and even some patients with high CD4 cell counts developed malignancies.
+These findings greatly differed from the distribution of CD4 cell counts at the time of diagnosis of opportunistic complications.
+The most common age at onset of malignancies was 60 to 69 years.
+Approximately three-quarters of patients developed malignancies 1 year or more after the diagnosis of HIV infection.
 The post-treatment complete/partial remission rate was 62%.
-These findings suggest that long-term follow-up of HIV-positive patients should include regular monitoring, considering the risk of development of malignancies in general, and patient education on smoking cessation, considering the relatively high risk of lung cancer.
-Additionally, the noticeable increase in the incidence of colorectal cancer over time indicates the need for increasing appropriate screening for this condition.
+The present study suggested that long-term follow-up of patients with HIV should include regular monitoring, considering the development of malignancies and patient education on smoking cessation with respect to the risk of lung cancer.
+In addition, the need for colorectal cancer screening is increasing because of a noticeable increase in its incidence over time.

 A.Objective

-Based on the accumulated data on early initiation of anti-retroviral therapy (ART) and daily management procedures for the treatment of human immunodeficiency virus (HIV) infection, long-term health management, including in cases of malignancies, has been recognized as an important issue.
-The study group investigating opportunistic infections, funded by the Health and Labour Sciences Research Grant of the Japanese Ministry of Health, Labour and Welfare, has monitored the trends associated with the development of non-acquired immunodeficiency syndrome (AIDS)-defining malignancies since it was reported that the incidence rates of malignancies in HIV-positive patients were high.
-The study group reported that the incidence rates of non-AIDS-defining malignancies among HIV-positive patients were also relatively high and that the reported incidence rates of malignancies among these patients differed from the corresponding rates in the general Japanese population.
-These findings have prompted several studies on these malignancies, including leukemia.
-As the data accumulated on the development of malignancies by this group is the only source for information on the corresponding nationwide trends in Japan, we continued this study to investigate the rates of non-AIDS-defining malignancies in 2021, as well as the trends associated with the development of opportunistic infections complicating HIV infection.
+For the treatment of human immunodeficiency virus (HIV) infection, longer-term health management has been recognized as an important issue, based on the accumulated data on early initiation of anti-retroviral therapy (ART) and daily management procedures.
+The development of malignancies is regarded as a part of this issue.
+The study group on opportunistic infections, funded by the Health and Labour Sciences Research Grant of the Japanese Ministry of Health, Labour and Welfare, has also monitored the trend in the development of non-acquired immunodeficiency syndrome (AIDS)-defining malignancies since the time when the incidence rates of malignancies were reported to be high in patients with HIV.
+This study group has reported that the incidence rates of non-AIDS-defining malignancies are relatively high in patients with HIV, and that the incidence rates of malignancies monitored in these patients differ from the corresponding rates in the general Japanese population.
+These findings have prompted studies on malignancies, including leukemia.
+We conducted the 2023 study to investigate non-AIDS-defining malignancies that occurred in 2022, in addition to the trend in the development of opportunistic infections complicating HIV infection, because the data accumulated on the development of malignancies by the present study are the only source for investigating the nationwide trend in malignancy development in patients with HIV in Japan.

 B.Methods

-As HIV infection is preferentially treated at HIV/AIDS core hospitals in Japan, the present study was conducted by sending a questionnaire form to these hospitals and requesting them to complete and return it.
-The questionnaire form for the present study on malignancies (PDFAppendix 2) was enclosed along with the questionnaire form for an epidemiological study on HIV-associated opportunistic complications that was sent to these HIV core hospitals.
-As preceding studies had accumulated the data regarding malignancies for the period from 1995 to 2006, our study group collected the data that had been accumulated by these study groups since 2007 and requested the hospitals to report the cases of malignancies diagnosed in 2021.
+Because HIV infection is preferentially treated at HIV/AIDS core hospitals in Japan, the present study was conducted by sending questionnaire forms to these hospitals and requesting them to complete the forms.
+The questionnaire form for the present study on malignancies (PDFAppendix 2) was enclosed with the questionnaire form for the epidemiological study on HIV-associated opportunistic complications and sent to HIV core hospitals to request responses.
+Because preceding studies had accumulated data on malignancies occurring between 1995 and 2006, our study group collected the longitudinal data that had been accumulated since 2007 by these studies and added data of malignancies diagnosed in 2022.

-The present study primarily aimed to elucidate the current status of the development of malignancies through cooperation with as many hospitals as possible.
-The questionnaire items were designed to be simple and kept to the minimum number necessary.
-To improve the response rate of the survey, the questionnaire items were limited to those that could be answered without a detailed review of the medical records of each patient; however, this approach slightly compromised our ability to elucidate the details regarding each malignancy.
-To further improve the response rate, we enclosed a return sheet with the questionnaire form and requested hospitals without any relevant cases to report the lack of data using these sheets.
-The collected data were entered and compiled into a database created using Microsoft Access.
-To exclude duplicate cases reported by the same hospital across years and by other referring and referred hospitals, cases with identical data for the year of birth, disease name, year of onset, reporting hospital region, etc., were regarded as duplicate cases and unified.
-Cases of non-Hodgkin’s lymphoma, brain lymphoma, cervical cancer, and Kaposi’s sarcoma, which are difficult to differentiate from AIDS-defining malignancies, were excluded from the aggregated data.
-Data on benign tumors reported by some hospitals were also excluded.
-The collected data were compared with the latest cancer statistics data in Japan (2014) available on the website of the Center for Cancer Control and Information Services at the National Cancer Center of Japan to compare the prevalence between HIV-positive patients and the general Japanese population.
-The present study was reviewed and approved by the ethics committee of Nagasaki University Graduate School of Biomedical Sciences as required by the Ethical Guidelines for Medical and Biological Research Involving Human Subjects (partially revised on December 22, 2017).
-The questionnaire survey was designed to meet the requirements for requests for the provision of data from other institutions to be accepted, as specified in the ethical guidelines for epidemiological studies.
-For example, to prevent the data analysis center from collecting personal information on patients, none of the questionnaire items asked for any personal information were included, and all hospitals were instructed not to provide any personal information, including patient identification numbers or codes, on the forms.
-Nonetheless, although the collected data were anonymized, they contained information on HIV-positive patients and were therefore handled with due care and analyzed in a controlled laboratory environment where only the study investigators could handle them.
+The present study primarily aimed to elucidate the current status of the development of malignancies through the cooperation of as many hospitals as possible.
+The questionnaire items were designed to be simple and kept to the minimum necessary.
+To improve the response rate of the questionnaire survey, the questionnaire items were limited to those that could be answered without a detailed review of the medical records of each patient.
+Consequently, elucidating the status of each malignancy type in detail was difficult.
+This lack of detail is one of the limitations of the present study.
+To determine the accurate response rate, we enclosed return sheets with the questionnaire forms and requested hospitals with no relevant cases to report the lack of data using these sheets.
+The collected data were entered and compiled into the database using Microsoft Access.
+To exclude duplicate cases reported by the same hospital across years and duplicate cases reported by referring and referred hospitals, cases with identical data on birth year, disease name, year of onset, region of reporting hospital, and so on were regarded as duplicate cases and unified.
+Cases of non-Hodgkin’s lymphoma, brain lymphoma, cervical cancer, and Kaposi’s sarcoma, which are AIDS-defining malignancies, were excluded from the aggregated data.
+The collected data were compared with the latest cancer statistics data in Japan (2014) available on the website of the Center for Cancer Control and Information Services at the National Cancer Center of Japan to compare the prevalence between patients with HIV and the general Japanese population.
+The present study was reviewed and approved by the Ethics Committee of Nagasaki University Graduate School of Biomedical Sciences as required by the Ethical Guidelines for Medical and Biological Research Involving Human Subjects (partially revised on December 22, 2017).
+We designed the questionnaire survey to meet the requirements to request data from various institutions, as specified in the ethical guidelines for epidemiological studies.
+For example, to prevent the data analysis center from collecting the personal information of patients, we did not include questions asking for any personal information in the questionnaire form, and we instructed the hospitals not to provide any personal information, including patient identification, on the form.
+Although the collected data were anonymized, they were handled with due care and analyzed in a controlled laboratory environment where only the study investigators could access them, as they contained information on patients with HIV.

 C.Results

-In 2021, 60 cases of malignancy were reported, and the cumulative number of reported cases increased to 922.
-Based on the annual number of reported cases (Figure 1), the incidence of non-AIDS-defining malignancies substantially increased to eight cases in 2000 and has thereafter been increasing each year.
-Subsequently, the incidence kept fluctuating but has leveled off at approximately 40–50 cases since 2010.
-The highest incidence was recorded in 2017, after which it slightly decreased again and has fluctuated between 60 and 70 cases since 2018.
+In 2022, 76 malignancy cases were reported, and the cumulative number of reported cases increased to 1,003.
+According to the annual number of reported cases (Figure 1), the incidence of non-AIDS-defining malignancies substantially increased to eight cases in 2000 and further increased each year thereafter.
+Although it fluctuated in the subsequent years, it leveled off at approximately 40 to 50 cases since 2010.
+However, the highest incidence was recorded in 2017, and the incidence has slightly decreased again, fluctuating between 60 and 70 cases since 2018.

-Due to the considerable influence of year-to-year fluctuations, we calculated the mean incidence rate of malignancies per year and the prevalence per 100,000 persons for the 2-year period from 2020 to 2021.
-As the present study was a questionnaire survey, the capture rate was calculated by comparing the number of cases of opportunistic infections reported in the simultaneously conducted survey and the number of AIDS cases reported by the AIDS Surveillance Committee (81.2%).
-Based on the assumption that the current number of surviving HIV-positive patients was approximately 32,000, the prevalence per 100,000 persons was calculated as 248.1.
-The age-adjusted prevalence calculated based on the model population in 1985 was 426.34 per 100,000 persons, which was 0.90 times the cancer (including cancer in situ) prevalence of 471.5 in the Japanese population in 2014 (based on the survey conducted in 2019-2020).
+Owing to the great influence of year-to-year fluctuations, we calculated the mean incidence of malignancies per year and the prevalence per 100,000 people from data covering a 2-year period from 2021 to 2022.
+As the present study included a questionnaire survey, the estimated capture rate was calculated by comparing the number of opportunistic infection cases reported in the simultaneously conducted survey with the number of AIDS cases reported by the AIDS Surveillance Committee (77.6%).
+Based on the assumption that the current number of surviving patients with HIV was approximately 32,000 people, the prevalence per 100,000 people was calculated as 273.6.
+The age-adjusted prevalence calculated based on the model population in 1985 was 482.9 per 100,000 people.
+This was 1.02 times as high as the cancer prevalence (including cancer in situ) of 471.5 among Japanese in 2014 (0.9 times based on the 2020–2021 survey).

 Figure 1.
-Annual number of patients diagnosed with non–AIDS-defining malignancies
+Annual number of cases of non-AIDS-defining malignancies

-Figure 2 shows the cumulative number of reported cases of malignancy.
-The most common malignancy was lung cancer (cumulative number of cases, 131).
-Liver cancer had been the most common malignancy until 2009; however, its incidence has decreased thereafter.
-On the contrary, the incidence of lung cancer increased to 11 cases in 2010, when it emerged as the most common malignancy.
-Although its incidence has been decreasing since then, lung cancer has remained the most common malignancy in terms of cumulative incidence.
-The second most common malignancy is colorectal cancer, and the third most common malignancy is gastric cancer, followed by liver cancer, hematologic tumors, anal tumors, head and neck tumors, other urologic tumors, leukemia, and pharyngolaryngeal tumors (in decreasing order of incidence).
-In 2021 alone, there were 12 cases of colorectal cancer, seven of lung cancer, four of head and neck cancer, two of gastric cancer, three of anal tumors, four of liver cancer, and two of pharyngolaryngeal cancer (Figure 3).
-According to the data on changes in the annual incidence of the eight major malignancies (Figure 3), there has been a particularly prominent increasing trend in the incidence of cases of colorectal cancer since 2009, despite year-to-year fluctuations.
-The incidence of liver cancer peaked at six cases in 2006 and has decreased thereafter, fluctuating between one and four cases for the next few years before increasing to 11 cases in 2017, after which the incidence has decreased again.
-With regard to the changes in the annual incidence of malignancies based on infection route (Figure 4), homosexual transmission of HIV was the most commonly reported infection route.
-Regarding the characteristics of malignancies by infection route (Figure 5), notably, liver cancer cases accounted for approximately 50% of the cases of iatrogenic infection (mainly infection caused by blood coagulation factor products in patients with hemophilia).
-Among patients infected through homosexual transmission, the incidence of lung, colorectal, gastric, anal, and head and neck cancers was characteristically high.
+Figure 2 shows the cumulative number of reported malignancy cases.
+The most common malignancy was lung cancer, and a cumulative number of 143 cases was observed.
+Liver cancer was the most common malignancy until 2009; however, its incidence decreased thereafter.
+In contrast, the incidence of lung cancer increased to 11 cases in 2010, and lung cancer was ranked in the first place.
+Although the incidence of lung cancer has been decreasing since then, it has remained the most common malignancy in terms of cumulative incidence.
+The second most common malignancy is colorectal cancer, followed by gastric cancer and liver cancer.
+The malignancies that follow after this, in descending order, are anal tumors, other hematologic tumors, head and neck tumors, other urologic tumors, pharyngolaryngeal tumors, and leukemia.
+In 2022, 10 cases of lung cancer, 8 cases of colorectal cancer, 8 cases of head and neck cancer, 6 cases of anal tumors, 5 cases of gastric cancer, 5 cases of pharyngolaryngeal cancer, and 2 cases of liver cancer were reported (Figure 3).
+According to the data on changes in the annual incidence of the eight major malignancies (Figure 3).
+Based on changes in the annual incidence of malignancies by infection route (Figure 4), homosexual transmission of HIV was the most commonly reported infection route.
+Regarding the characteristics of malignancies by infection route (Figure 5), liver cancer cases remarkably accounted for approximately 50% of the cases of iatrogenic infection (mainly infection caused by blood coagulation factor products in patients with hemophilia).
+In patients infected through homosexual transmission, the incidence of lung cancer, colorectal cancer, gastric cancer, anal cancer, and head and neck cancer was characteristically high.
 The incidence of lung cancer was high regardless of the infection route.
-According to the distribution of peripheral CD4 cell counts at the time of onset of malignancy (Figure 6), most patients had low CD4 cell counts.
-However, the distribution gradient among patients with malignancies was smaller than that among patients with opportunistic infections (Figure 7).
-The distribution among patients who developed malignancies in 2021 showed a similar trend.
+According to the distribution of peripheral CD4 cell counts at the onset of malignancies (Figure 6), more patients had lower CD4 cell counts.
+However, the distribution gradient in patients with malignancies was smaller than that in patients with opportunistic infections (Figure 7).
+The distribution of patients who developed malignancies in 2022 showed a similar trend.

 Figure 2.
-Number of patients diagnosed with AIDS-defining malignancies by malignancy type
+Number of reported cases of AIDS-defining malignancies by malignancy type

 Figure 3.
 Annual changes in the incidence of major malignancies